 B. The franchisor -- without the expenditure of any capital whatsoever, but instead with an infusion of capital -- may engage in rapid system expansion and market penetration.
-This rapidity of growth is normally measured in terms of years rather than decades, as had previously been the case with national company-owned chains.
+This rapidity of growth is normally measured in terms of years rather than decades, as had previously been the case with national company owned chains.
 Further, since the franchisor often owns units itself, and since those units are normally more profitable than franchised units, the franchisor will frequently set up a nationwide network but retain for itself the most profitable units.
-Finally, the franchisor acquires the aggressive self-motivation of franchisees, whose ownership fervor is generally far greater than that of erede and the employee managers.9 and to be each the area decoursed and a static state of the real state.

-C. . .
-In the purely financial sense, the franchisor may reap generous rewards from a variety of sources.
-It may obtain a substantial fee for the sale of the franchise. regardless of whether the fee is paid in full or paid in installments.
+Finally, the franchisor acquires the aggressive self-motivation of franchisees, whose ownership fervor is generally far greater than that of employee managers.9 C. In the purely financial sense, the franchisor may reap generous rewards from a variety of sources.
+It may obtain a substantial fee for the sale of the franchise, regardless of whether the fee is paid in full or paid in installments.
 In the service industries, the franchisor will usually charge a royalty for the use of the mark and the business system.
 This may consist of a percentage royalty on gross sales or purchases, a fixed monthly charge, or any of a wide variety of methods that reflect payment based on usage.
 Additionally, where the franchisor is also the manufacturer or wholesaler for any of the products or services used by the franchisee, the franchisor has an opportunity to obtain a profit for its valid functions.
 The availability of an assured distribution network may considerably increase the manufacturer's profits by reducing the need for large inventory, by providing an assured demand, and by eliminating wide fluctuations in sales and close-outs.
-Further, there may be other economies of 和意志的意义。 scale in the production, storage, and handling of products.10
+Further, there may be other economies of scale in the production, storage, and handling of products.10

 D. Other indirect sources of income that do not transgress the rules of fair play and disclosure are available to the franchisor.
 For example, the franchisor may provide an extensive credit network, both to the franchisees and to their customers.
 One step removed from this would be the indirect extension of credit by the acquisition of capital facilities through purchase, lease, mortgage, or otherwise, with possession or use being made available to the franchisee on reasonable terms commensurate with the franchisor's exposure to risk.
-In some industries, this financial support may extend to the inventory itself.11
+In some industries, this financial support may extend to the inventory itself.11 employees.

-E. Non-financial benefits to the franchisor includes the ability to motivate and control huge numbers of indirect employees.
-A company may not be able to afford the cost of an administrative hierarchy, including high salaries, to handle those employees.
 Franchisors also avoid a certain amount of risk inherent in most businesses.
-Whether a regional milk dairy or a major oil company, it may be absolutely dependant upon an assured and constant source of demand for its products or may lack adequate local storage to offset the vagaries of market demand.
+Whether a regional milk dairy or a major oil company, it may be absolutely dependent upon an assured and constant source of demand for its products or may lack adequate local storage to offset the vagaries of market demand.
 The franchisor also receives the benefit of the constant accretion to the value of its trademark or service mark.
 The actual premises, the franchisee's services and their devotion to duty all materially enhance the mark's value to the franchisees, to other franchisees and to the franchisor.12